 You can see that in the written pattern at the end of each row where the total count of c2c tiles is displayed and also, most designers will mark the section as Increase Rows.

 If the increase row section is not explicitly marked, you can tell by the total number of c2c tiles shown at the end of each row.
-If the total count doesn’t increase to decrease by 1 from the previous row, but stays the same, then this is a maintain row.
+If the total count doesn’t increase to decrease by 1 from the previous row but stays the same, then this is a maintained row.

 When working on a maintain row, you will need to increase on one side and decrease on the other side.